jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

     * Open the uncompressed folder and run it
     * On Windows, run the executable (exe) file
-    * On Mac or Linux, run the bash (sh) file or java archive (jar) file from a terminal
+    * On Mac or Linux, run the bash (sh) or java archive (jar) file from a terminal opened to the proper directory

         * ``./Digital.sh``
         * ``java -jar Digital.jar``

-    * You may require a java runtime environment to run the software
+    * A java runtime environment is required to run the software

         * Digital should prompt for a download if necessary